webpack/webpack.js.org/src/content/configuration/dev-server.md

 `boolean: false` `string` `[string]` `number`

 Tell the server where to serve content from.
-This is only necessary if you want to serve static files. [`devServer.publicPath`](#devserverpublicpath-) will be used to determine where the bundles should be served from, and takes precedence.
+This is only necessary if you want to serve static files. [`devServer.publicPath`](#devserverpublicpath-) will be used to determine where the bundles should be served from and takes precedence.

 T> It is recommended to use an absolute path.

-By default it will use your current working directory to serve content.
+By default, it will use your current working directory to serve content.
 To disable `contentBase` set it to `false`.

 __webpack.config.js__